 The An optional virtual router that you can add to your VCN to provide a path for private network traffic between your VCN and on-premises network. at the Oracle end of a FastConnect or IPSec VPN advertises the individual subnets in the DRG's attached VCN.
 A DRG can be attached to only a single VCN, and a VCN can be attached to only a single DRG.

-However, if you set up An advanced routing scenario that enables communication between an on-premises network and multiple virtual cloud networks (VCNs) over a single FastConnect or IPSec VPN., the DRG advertises additional routes.
+However, if you set up An advanced routing scenario that enables communication between an on-premises network and multiple virtual cloud networks (VCNs) over a single FastConnect or VPN Connect., the DRG advertises additional routes.
 Transit routing is an advanced routing scenario that involves a single FastConnect or IPSec VPN and multiple peered VCNs in a hub-and-spoke layout.
 With transit routing, the DRG advertises additional routes for the VCNs that are peered with the DRG's attached VCN (the hub).
 For more information, see Advanced Scenario: Transit Routing.

 If you're not already familiar with the basic Networking service components, see Overview of Networking before proceeding.